being a Highly Sensitive Human

 In contrast, here is the dictionary definition of intensity: “having great energy, strength, concentration, vehemence, etc., as of activity, thought, or feeling,” and having “a high degree of emotional excitement; depth of feeling.”
 (Random House Dictionary, 2016) Being emotionally intense means you are not only sensitive, but also full of passion, emotive energy, and vigour.

-Just as laid out in the HSP framework, you may possess a rich and complex inner life and relish fine or delicate tastes, scents, sounds, and works of art.
+Just as laid out in Elaine Aron’s HSP framework, you may possess a rich and complex inner life and relish fine or delicate tastes, scents, sounds, and works of art.
 Because of that, you are acutely aware of the subtleties of your environment.
 Just like the HSPs, you are usually highly empathic and can sense what needs to be done in a given situation to make others comfortable.
 Your sponge-like ability to soak up information makes you sensitive to the moods of others’.
 But you are not only sensitive but also passionate— perhaps an idealist or a romantic.
 When in your most natural state, you feel vividly alive.
-On a regular basis, you have a taste of ecstasy.

 Another issue that is worth considering, beyond the current advice for HSPs, is energy and stimulation management for the emotionally intense and sensitive.